ivopascal/Applied-ML-Template/README.md

 3. To make sure validation and test data are well-balanced, we assigned the **even-numbered days** to the **validation set** and the **odd-numbered days** to the **test set**.

 ## API
+We created an API that allows users to send input and get a prediction back.
+It also includes proper input validation and returns clear responses, handling HTTPExceptions when something goes wrong.
 ### Structure
 ```
 restaurant_guest_forecasting/